lu-harr/lu-harr.github.io/_pages/teaching/how_to_poster.md

 oral presentation: your audience can get right up close with your presentation!
 Interactive elements to a poster presentation can really increase audience engagement, and they don’t need to be direct or obvious.
-My favourite poster presentations have involved chalk annotations over a mathematical model diagram, a spring attached to a poster to explain the forces involved between cells in a mathematical model of wound-healing, and a jar of sand to start a discussion about the dynamics of a landslide.
-I presented a [Shiny app](https://lucyharrison.shinyapps.io/pf_drug_resistance_shiny/) as a poster with animated buttons and sliders!
+My favourite poster presentations have involved **chalk annotations** over a mathematical model diagram, a **spring attached to a poster** to explain the forces involved between cells in a mathematical model of wound-healing, and a **jar of sand** to start a discussion about the dynamics of a landslide.
+I presented a [Shiny app](https://lucyharrison.shinyapps.io/pf_drug_resistance_shiny/) as a poster with fishing wire to animate buttons and sliders!

 ## Miscellaneous tips